mistersoh/Azure-Memo-App/README.md

 The new work item will be created in Azure DevOps and automatically selected in the dropdown.
 You can then create tasks or bugs under it.

 Features can only be created when an Epic is selected, and User Stories can only be created when a Feature is selected.

+## Setting Up Notion Integration

+This app supports syncing work items to a Notion database.
+To set this up:

+1. Click the "N" button in the bottom left of the app
+2. Follow the instructions to create a Notion integration and get your API key
+3. Create a database in Notion with these properties:
+   - Title (title property)
+   - Type (select property)
+   - Status (status property)
+   - Azure ID (number property)
+   - URL (url property)
+4. Share your database with the integration (click "Share" in the Notion database)
+5. Copy your database ID from the URL and paste it into the app's Notion configuration
+6. Once configured, you can check "Add to Notion" when creating work items

+The app will create a new page in your Notion database for each work item with the appropriate properties and content.

 ## Note on Work Item Hierarchy